Continuing Education Activity

 Nervousness was the most frequently reported side effect.

 Although caffeine is an acute treatment for migraine pain, it is a known trigger for migraines.
-One clinical study on mice showed that acute and chronic effects of caffeine could potentially be an underlying reason for the aura of a migraine, and another study showed that patients who take aspirin and caffeine experience headache episodes more than patients who take aspirin only.
+One clinical study on mice showed that acute and chronic effects of caffeine could potentially be an underlying reason for the aura of a migraine, and another study showed that patients who take aspirin and caffeine experience headaches more than patients who take aspirin only.

 Sleep and Habitual Use